Course for Non-English Majors

 Many students who are not English majors take elective courses in English for a variety of reasons.
 You may simply need to fulfill a College requirement, or you may wish to acquire more specialized training in writing and reading as a background to studies in other areas.
 Business, industry, and government service, as well as graduate and professional schools (business, law, medicine, social work, for example) now place heavy emphasis on a student's ability to write well and on the breadth of his or her educational background.

 If students majoring in such disciplines as history, art history, music, political science, and foreign languages intend to specialize in a particular historical era, they should consider taking English or American literature courses devoted to that period.
-For the Anglo-Saxon period through the Middle Ages and the early Renaissance, see the Undergraduate Bulletin's course descriptions for English 311, 312, 313 and 320; for the seventeenth and eighteenth centuries, English 321 and 322; for Romanticism and Victorianism, English 323 and 324; and for American history students, English 253 and 254 (English 140 or satisfaction of the Humanities I, Tier 1 LASAR requirement is a prerequisite for these courses).
+For the Anglo-Saxon period through the Middle Ages and the early Renaissance, see the Undergraduate Bulletin's course descriptions for English 311, 312, 313, and 320; for the seventeenth and eighteenth centuries, English 321 and 322; for Romanticism and Victorianism, English 323 and 324; and for American history students, English 253 and 254.
+The prerequisite for 300-level courses is ENGL 170W.
+The prerequisite for ENGL 253 and 254 is ENGL 130.